 The infinite leftover heaping with untouched goodies?
 It is beyond sight, as far as we’re concerned.
 We’ve been walled off from the other 359 degrees of this cosmic pizza, blinkered by long-revered cultural conventions.
 Our culture blinkers us at birth, and more and more severely as we age.
 It has screened us from PeaceWorld and focused our attention on WeaponWorld.
 As a result, we have dismissed this abundance as mere idealism, myth, dream, fantasy, utopia and science fiction.

-Learners will polarize those blinkers and reveal the whole pie to everyone.
+Learners will polarize the fabric of those blinkers and reveal the whole pie to everyone.
 This festive bounty is certainly there for us to harvest on PeaceWorld.
 We have but to clear our vision, roll up our sleeves, get to work and make it happen.
 Then it will be the harvest season, and most everyone will be too busy gathering and sharing this incredible abundance to cause further harm.

 Three quarters of a lifetime ago, as I began testing the shaky legs of new-foaled opinions, my father challenged me thus: “It’s easy to condemn institutions,” this suave Bayard told me.
 I’ll always remember him as a chevalier sans peur et sans reproche: a fearless and blameless knight.

 That’s a tricky combination, come to think of it.
 Harm would be easy to inflict by those gifted with some illusion of fearlessness.
 “I don’t give a damn; let loose the dogs of war!”
 Only slightly more difficult would be to do good from fear of harmful consequences.
 The truest goal would be to do nothing but good, fearlessly.
 My valiant father strove after that, his whole life, which made him a nobleman in the finest sense of the term.
 No lesser deed would be worthy.